jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 ![](/img/bypassing-att-fiber-gateway-EdVc7Vz.png#center)

 The EAP proxy listens on both interfaces for EAP over LAN frames and forwards EAP packets between interfaces.
-It works well because there is no need for advanced setup.
+It works well because there is no need for an advanced setup.

-The negative is, you're still taking up a port and relying on a running gateway at all times for authentication.
+The negative is, that you're still taking up a port and relying on a running gateway at all times for authentication.
 Find more details [here](https://github.com/jaysoffian/eap_proxy).

 ### The `netgraph` method

 Made popular by GitHub user MonkWho, [this option](https://github.com/MonkWho/pfatt) is mainly used by pfSense users and involves using [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)) to bridge 802.1X traffic to the NVG589 ONT port.
-The result is a similar solution to the EAP proxy only using a different tool.
+The result is a similar solution to the EAP proxy, only using a different tool.
 This solution still requires relying on a running gateway at all times for authentication.

 ### The WPA supplicant method